cristianortiz/crypto_converter/README.md

 # Cryto Currency to FIAT Converter

-This project little projects connects to an API to retreive cryto urrrency price and the user can covert into several FIAT currency
+This little project connects to an API to retreive cryto urrrency price and the user can covert into several FIAT currency

 ## Highlights